crisandaniel/webdriver_playground/README.md

 Idea:

-* describe actions, elements of interest in a page, expected behavior, etc in a known format such as JSON
+* Distinction between actions on a webpage and the code performing the actions
+* PageObject/elements_def.json
+- describes each page: possible actions and validations, elements of interest, mapping of dynamic values such as search results
+* PageObject/page_objects.rb
-* the code performs and validates the actions described in the JSON file
+- implements the actions and validations, updates the page object with the elements of interest as specified in the json file
+* why?
+- tests can be written only by editing the json and not the code.

 To run:
 * AMAZON_USERNAME='your_username' AMAZON_PASSWORD='your_password' cucumber --profile html_report